dusty-phillips/macabre/README.md

 - no concept of a "project", gleam.toml, downloading dependencies
 - only compiles one module at a time
 - eliminate all todos in source code
+- panic should probably raise a custom/stdlib exception